uncenter/dotfiles/README.md

 Only `.zshenv` is required for `zsh` to work properly as it is the first file in a chain of files (`.zshenv` -> `sh/profile` -> `sh/env` -> `zsh/xdg` -> sets `$ZDOTDIR` -> `.zshrc`).
 I don't use `bash` but I keep it around just in case.

+## Other packages

+Some applications I use are not available on Homebrew, so I install them manually:

+-   [uncenter/wifi-password](https://github.com/uncenter/wifi-password) - a simple script to get the password of the WiFi you're currently connected to
+-   [uncenter/feed-newsboat](https://github.com/uncenter/feed-newsboat) - a CLI wrapper to simplify managing newsboat

 ## License

 Unlicensed, take what you like.